PKReap/COSC_3380_team18/README.md

 The only difference between whats on the actual server is that connection.js is reading config.json instead of config-test.json

-The way we implemented uploading is that the server recieves the files and stores in folder and in the database we store a link to where its stored.
+The way we implemented uploading is that the server recieves the files and stores it in a folder and in the database we store a link to where its stored.

 If you want to run it locally with the frontend, do a ctrl-f find all on "uhmusic.xyz" and change them to "localhost:3000" on all .js files in the frontend.